FiloSottile/yubikey-agent/README.md

 #### Native FIDO2

 Recent versions of OpenSSH [support using FIDO2 tokens as keys](https://buttondown.email/cryptography-dispatches/archive/cryptography-dispatches-openssh-82-just-works/).
-Since those are their own key type, they require server-side support, which is currently not available in Debian stable or on GitHub.
+Since those are their own key type, they require server-side support, which is currently available on Github but not available in Debian stable.

 FIDO2 keys also usually don't require a PIN, but depending on the token can require a private key file. `yubikey-agent` keys can be ported to a different machine simply by plugging in the YubiKey.